The Development of the Canon of the New Testament

 This subject is an avocation of mine.
 I am not a scholar and cannot read any ancient languages.
 There is no original research here; I have freely copied from professional historians, especially from these books:

 If you find my survey interesting, and want to explore this subject further, please go out and buy them.
-Both are available at Amazon Books, Christian Book Distributors, and All Things Christian.
+Both are available at Amazon Books, and Christian Book Distributors.
 I have also entered text from the Encyclopædia Britannica 15th ed.
 (1982).

 My interest in the subject started with 2 classes on the Bible at De Anza College in Cupertino California.
 I want to thank my teachers, Don Buck and Jim Luotto.